 Table 1.
 Estimated growth parameters.
 95% confidence intervals, calculated using bootstrap (1000 samples), are given in parentheses.
+Min doubling time is the minimal time required to double the population density.
 Densities are in OD595; growth rate in hours-1, doubling time and lag duration in hours.
 See Table S2 for additional parameter estimates.

 b.
-Mixed culture growth
+Estimate competition coefficients

 Competition model